 Iowa Central students show spirit of giving

-Share What You Wear event succeeds grandly, greatly helps community
+Share What You Wear event succeeds grandly, and greatly helps this community

 The cynics in our world are quick to assert that college students live in a self-indulgent, self-centered world where truly being a part of the community where the college is located is simply not a priority.